ritikaxx/Ment-Ed/README.md

 # Ment-Ed
 An E-learning web portal for students, mentors and recruiters!

-# PPT of IDEA - Devspace Ment-ED2.pdf (in files above)
+# PPT of IDEA - Devspace Ment-ED review2.pdf (in files above)

 # MOTIVATION-